 Youth apprentices must receive minimum wage or higher.
 A pay schedule is agreed upon with the employer, local YA coordinator and the student.
 Most employers grant periodic raises dependent upon performance or length of employment.

 Workers Compensation

-Once a youth apprentice becomes a paid employee they must be covered by the workers' compensation coverage of their employer.
+Once a youth apprentice becomes a paid employee they must be covered by the employer's workers compensation coverage.
 Other benefits may be provided at the discretion of the employer.

 Education/Training Agreement (ETA)